 There are a number of simple things you can do – both upfront and during the debt collection process – to improve your chances of securing payment while maintaining your client relationships.

-MANAGING DEBT RECOVERY FOR YOUR SMALL BUSINES
+MANAGING DEBT RECOVERY FOR YOUR SMALL BUSINESS

 01. Set expectations upfront